BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

   <img src="https://bradleyculley.github.io/images/Marpha.jpeg" />
 </div>
 <span align="center">
-(An orchard in Marpha, in the Annapurna mountain range of the Nepali Himalayas)
+(An orchard in Marpha, in the Annapurna mountain range of the Nepali Himalayas.
+I took the photo in 2010.)
 </span>
 <br>